-Three L2SMA retrieval algorithms were assessed in preparation for the beta release.
+Three L2SMA retrieval algorithms were assessed in preparation for the validated release.
 The retrievals from the optional algorithms are too wet or too dry in different parts of the globe.
 A full cycle of soil moisture variation is lacking due to the short period of the radar operation, which degrades the option algorithm performance.
 Based upon these results, it is recommended that the baseline algorithm be adopted for the evaluation of the beta release.

-The goal of the beta release was to conduct the Stage 1 assessment based primarily on CVS comparisons using metrics and time series plots.
-The overall ubRMSE of the SMAP Active baseline retrievals version T11940 is $0.088~\text{m}^3/\text{m}^3$, which is larger than the internal target of $0.06~\text{m}^3/\text{m}^3$ [2].
-The bias error averaged over all the CVS sites is $0.011~\text{m}^3/\text{m}^3$.
+The goal of this assessment report was to conduct the Stage 1 assessment based on the comparisons using metrics and time series plots at CVS.
+The overall ubRMSE of the SMAP Active baseline retrievals is 0.091 m^3/m^3 , which is larger than the internal target of 0.06 m^3/m^3 [2].
+A large part of this error is due to the saturation of retrieval associated with erroneously injecting the data from the radar receive-only mode (see Section 5.2) - this error will be fixed in the future release.
+The bias error averaged over all the CVS sites is 0.020 m^3/m^3 .

 Additional algorithm improvements are documented in this report.
-Evaluating these retrievals are currently limited to the CVS (but not global) and will be implemented in the global retrievals in the coming year prior to release of the validated data.
-After the refinements, the ubRMSE improved to $0.060 \, \text{m}^3/\text{m}^3$, meeting the internal target of $0.06 \, \text{m}^3/\text{m}^3$ [2].
-The bias error averaged over all the CVS sites is $0.003 \, \text{m}^3/\text{m}^3$.
+Evaluating these retrievals are currently limited to the CVS (but not global) and will be implemented in the global retrievals in the coming year prior to the final release of the validated data.
+After the refinements, the ubRMSE improved to $0.060 \text{ m}^3/\text{m}^3$, meeting the internal target of $0.06 \text{ m}^3/\text{m}^3$ [2].
+The bias error averaged over all the CVS sites is $0.003 \text{ m}^3/\text{m}^3$.
+Lacking the Stage-2 validation at present, however, this release is still noted as State-1 validation with Version 3.

 SMAP L2SMA retrievals were compared globally with the SMAP L2SMP retrievals.
 The global maps of the two retrievals are in general agreement.
 Bias differences exist between the two products.
-The unbiased differences are mostly smaller than 0.05 m3/m3 over 85% of the comparison pixels globally.
+The unbiased differences are mostly smaller than 0.05 m^3/m^3 over 85% of the comparison pixels globally.

-6 GOAL AND PLAN FOR VALIDATED RELEASE
+6 GOAL AND PLAN FOR FINAL VALIDATED RELEASE